Information for Parents and Carers

 How do I access PACT for my child?

 If you have a child aged 2-11 years who is showing social communication needs, signs of autism or has received an autism diagnosis, you may ask your GP, local Speech and Language department or education service if they provide PACT.
-If PACT is unavailable, please contact us at info@pacttraining.co.uk so we can connect with your NHS service and share PACT information PACT parent flyer.
+If PACT is unavailable, please get in touch with us at info@pacttraining.co.uk so we can connect with your NHS service and share PACT information PACT parent flyer.

 What happens when I've completed the PACT intervention?